 Often called the “mask of pregnancy”, melasma may be a relatively common disorder especially in easily tanning, olive or asian skin.
 Even though predominantly seen in women, melasma can occasionally affect men and can have a significant psychological impact on patients.

 Find out more about melasma, its causes and our approach to treatment in the information below.
-Or get in touch and book a free nurse or therapist consultation to discuss your concerns and treatment plan specific to you.
+Or get in touch and book a consultation to discuss your concerns and treatment plan specific to you.

 What is melasma?